mkbeh/mkbeh/README.md

 ## About me

-I just like to program and learn something new related to programming, Linux and information security.
+I enjoy programming and learning new things about Linux and information security.

-🕵🏼‍♂️ **Interests:**
+⭕️ Work

 - 🖥️ highload systems
-- 📊 analytics
+- 🤖 AI integration
-- 🧰 tools for pentest
+- 🧰 cybersecurity

-🕵🏼‍♂️ **Non-work interests:**
+⭕️ Non-work

 - 💢 anime, manga
 - 🏂 snowboarding